The Child Behavior Rating Scale (CBRS)

 Mental Health Well-Being Items

-Teachers also report on five items that focus on students' mental health well-being (e.g., appears anxious), as well as a single item that captures teachers' overall level of concern for each student's social-emotional well-being.
-These Mental Health Well-being items were added in response to a need to better understand students’ mental health well-being.
+Teachers also report on five items that focus on students' mental health well-being (e.g., appears anxious), as well as a single item that captures the teacher's overall level of concern for each student's social-emotional well-being.